 If you're looking to purchase a new home or refinance on an existing one using a VA loan, you need to understand the VA loan programs occupancy requirements.

-By law, veterans seeking VA loans must verify that they fully intend to live in the home and use it as their primary residence.
-Veterans looking to use a VA loan to purchase or refinance an investment property or second home will be disappointed.
+By law, veterans seeking VA loans must verify that they fully intend to live in the home and use it as their primary occupancy.
+Veterans looking to use a VA home loan to purchase or refinance an investment property or second home will be disappointed.
 VA loans cannot be used for anything other than a primary residence, meaning veterans will have to look to other loan types to finance such purchases.

 VA regulations clearly state that, as of the date of certification, the borrowing veteran must: